|

 figure of the Oak.
 The piece received two thorough waxing coats after

+the finish had settled for some six weeks.
 The most interesting piece to work on was the

 quadrapod table.
 The irons were removed and I found that the top join